the-turing-way/the-turing-way/ways_of_working.md

 Don't be afraid to nudge if they've not replied after a few days! :sparkling_heart:

 ### Pull requests
 - Pull requests should be reviewed on time.
-- If we are unable to review due to specific technical requirements or lack of time (or any reason), please assign a reviewer to the Pull Request for review.
+If we are unable to review due to specific technical requirements or lack of time (or any reason), please assign a reviewer to the Pull Request for review.
-- When we
+- Whenever possible, post about the issues and Pull Requests in public forums (newsletter, Slack, twitter) to facilitate participation from new members in the community
 - When reviewing a pull request, please do not use the "request a change" function but comment on the change or make a pull request to the file that should be merged.